carlynorama/UnsafeWrapCSampler/README.md

     }
 ```

-### Use the .load function whenever you can.
+### Use the .load function whenever possible.

-If you have bytes bound to one memory type and you need them to look like something else to you code, `.load(as:)` is your friend.
+If bytes bound to one memory type need to look like something else to the code, `.load(as:)` is your friend.

 ```swift
     func quadTupleToInt32(_ tuple:(UInt8,UInt8,UInt8,UInt8)) -> UInt32? {
         withUnsafeBytes(of: tuple, { bytesPointer in